evgenyneu/evgenii.com/app/blog/_posts/2014-05-18-earning-links-instead-of-building-them.md

 * [majesticseo.com](http://www.majesticseo.com)
 * [linkrisk.com](http://linkrisk.com/)

 The final step is to manually remove those spammy backlinks.
-It can be hard and time consuming.
+It can be hard and time-consuming.

 ## What are most important SEO actions for an ecommerce web site?